 Electrical Nerve Stimulation

 Electrical pulses can be used to stimulate your bladder and change the way it reacts.
 This helps control the urge to pee.
-Procedures are done using general anesthesia -- meaning you will not be awake -- and a battery-operated stimulator, in an outpatient setting.
+These procedures are not performed for stress incontinence.

 - Tibial nerve stimulation.
+This procedure does not require anesthesia and is an office procedure.
 A stimulator triggers your tibial nerve, which is located at your ankle.
 This sends electrical stimulation to your spine, where it affects the nerves that control your bladder.

 Medical treatments can help get your condition under control.
 But sometimes you might need some extra protection to boost your confidence and comfort.
 These might include: